phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

-The @throws tag MAY be used to indicate that "Structural Elements" throw a specific type of error.
+The @throws tag MAY be used to indicate that Structural Elements throw a specific type of error.

 The type provided with this tag MUST represent an object of the class Exception